dbrody112/Computer-Architecture-4-bit-CPU/Readme.md

   ![](https://github.com/dbrody112/Computer-Architecture-4-bit-CPU/blob/main/Images/ALU_deco.png?raw=true)
 <p>
   The output of the main decoder is the input of the ALU decoder.
-The ALU decoder takes in two inputs:
+The ALU decoder takes in two inputs: the opcode of the instruction and aluop.
+Just as we did in the main decoder, we must define each register and assign the appropriate 4-bit opcode.
 </p>

 ## <u>Datapath</u>